 Let me put it this way: Do you really expect to get the advice of an experienced and hardworking agent for a fraction of what they usually charge?
 I know I will never sign up to work with Clever and I do not expect big time agents to do so.

 I think many of these startups will crumble in the next few years.
 The DOJ could even prevent them from claiming their services are 100% free.
 Remember, you, as a consumer, have value.

-If I were looking to buy or sell real estate, I would want my agent to be paid as much as possible.
+If I were looking to buy or sell real estate, I would want my agent getting paid as much of the funds allocated for them as possible.
 Ask yourself this: How hard will an agent work for you if they are only getting paid a fraction of what their firm usually charges?

 Please check out my guide that explains how to find a local real estate agent.
 And if you still aren’t convinced, take a look at this article (Are the “We Buy Houses” Billboards Legitimate?).